LLMs as Planning Formalizers: A Survey for Leveraging Large Language Models to Construct Automated Planning Models: LLMs for Constructing Automated Planning Models

-\textbf{ 3.1.1 Task Modeling} \\
+\subsubsection{Task Modeling}

-For \textit{goal-only specification}, \citet{collins2022structuredflexiblerobustbenchmarking} and \citet{grover2024demonstration} utilize few-shot prompting whereas \textbf{Faithful CoT} \citep{lyu2023faithfulchainofthoughtreasoning} puts heavy emphasis on an interleaving technique of chain-of-thought (CoT) prompting \citep{wei2022chain}. \citet{xie2023translatingnaturallanguageplanning} assess the effectiveness of LLMs in translating tasks with varying levels of ambiguity in both NL and other languages such as Python. \textbf{Text2Motion} \citep{Lin_2023} leverage LLMs to generate goal predictions that are checked against a learned library of Q-function skills—based on feasibility—that support geometric feasibility in robotic tasks. \citet{fast-accurate-llm} decomposes long-term tasks into sub-goals using LLMs, then executing task planning for each sub-goal with either symbolic methods or MCTS-based LLM planners. \textbf{Safe Planner} \citep{SafePlanner} uses an LLM to convert NL instructions into PDDL goals, enabling a closed-loop VLM-planner to operate based on real-time environmental observations. \citet{fine2025leveraging} propose a framework that decomposes NL goals into predicate-based specifications, structured as Python dictionaries, which are then formatted into HDDL decomposition methods.
+For \textit{goal-only specification}, \citet{collins2022structuredflexiblerobustbenchmarking} and \citet{grover2024demonstration} utilize few-shot prompting whereas \textbf{Faithful CoT} \citep{lyu2023faithfulchainofthoughtreasoning} puts heavy emphasis on an interleaving technique of chain-of-thought (CoT) prompting \citep{wei2022chain}. \citet{xie2023translatingnaturallanguageplanning} assess the effectiveness of LLMs in translating tasks with varying levels of ambiguity in both NL and other languages such as Python. \citet{fast-accurate-llm} decompose long-term tasks into sub-goals using LLMs, then executing task planning for each sub-goal with either symbolic methods or MCTS-based LLM planners. \textbf{Safe Planner} \citep{SafePlanner} uses an LLM to convert NL instructions into PDDL goals, enabling a closed-loop VLM-planner to operate based on real-time environmental observations.

-Branching to \textit{multi-agent goal collaboration}, \textbf{DaTAPlan} \citep{singh2024anticipatecollabdatadriven} employs an LLM to predict high-level anticipated tasks against human actions, triggering re-planning or new task predictions when deviations occur. \textbf{PlanCollabNL} \citep{izquierdo2024plancollabnl} allocates sub-goals among LLM agents which are then encoded into PDDL goals, and modifying the action costs based on LLM recommendations. \textbf{TwoStep} \citep{singh2024twostepmultiagenttaskplanning} decomposes multi-agent planning problems into two single-agent problems with mechanisms to ensure smooth coordination. \textbf{LaMMA-P} \citep{zhang2024lamma} allocate sub-tasks composed of general action sequences, and generates PDDL problem descriptions for each robot's domain.
+Branching to \textit{multi-agent goal collaboration}, \textbf{DaTAPlan} \citep{singh2024anticipatecollabdatadriven} employs an LLM to predict high-level anticipated tasks against human actions, triggering re-planning or new task predictions when deviations occur. \textbf{PlanCollabNL} \citep{izquierdo2024plancollabnl} allocates sub-goals among agents which are then encoded into PDDL, translating LLM output sub-goals into PDDL goals, and modifying the action costs based on LLM recommendations. \textbf{TwoStep} \citep{singh2024twostepmultiagenttaskplanning} decompose multi-agent planning problems into two single-agent problems with mechanisms to ensure smooth coordination. \textbf{LaMMA-P} \citep{zhang2024lamma} uses LLMs to allocate sub-tasks composed of general action sequences, and generates PDDL problem descriptions for each robot's domain.